Learning and Development Specialist: Duties, Skills, and Career Growth

 • Handle the administrative duties associated with the training program, like scheduling, budgeting, and enrolling employees.

-Requirements to become a learning and development specialist will vary from organization to organization.
-Some people transition from other types of careers, particularly people in the education field, but you typically need a bachelor's degree.
+Requirements to become a learning and development specialist will vary, but you typically need a bachelor's degree.
 You will also need to develop specific human skills.

 Education requirements

-You might also consider adding some related certifications to your resume.
+You might also want to consider adding some related certifications to your resume.
 Although each employer may have unique requirements regarding the certifications they look for, some standard options include:

 • Certified Professional in Training Development (CPTD)